ACEMS/r_project_ideas/README.md

 2. R packages authored, or contributed to, by ACEMS members
 3. Publication DOIs, authors, publication date.

-These datasets are still in development.
+These datasets are in development.
 If you would like to support the automation of these data please speak with [Jessie](https://acems.org.au/our-people/jessie-roberts), or comment on the relevant issue.

 ## Connect with other R Users within ACEMS
 You can also get invovled in ACEMS R community on the ACEMS Slack channel.
 If you are not on the slack channel please contact the ACEMS stakeholder Engagement officer [Jessie Roberts](https://acems.org.au/our-people/jessie-roberts).